-- i. the protection of human subjects and the ethical conduct of research in compliance with federal regulations and University policies and procedures; - ii. obtaining IRB approval prior to initiation of any research involving human subjects; - iii. delegation of all responsibilities of the study to research staff who are listed as IRB protocol personnel and for ensuring that responsibilities are delegated to individuals who are qualified and appropriately trained to conduct those responsibilities; - iv. oversight of the research study and the protocol/research personnel staff to ensure that the study is conducted in accordance with the IRB-approved protocol, UT Arlington Policies and procedures and all regulatory requirements;
+the protection of human subjects and the ethical conduct of research in compliance with federal regulations and University policies and procedures;

-- v. obtaining IRB approval via a modification request prior to the implementation of any changes from the approved version of the protocol, and for submitting continuing reviews in a timely manner when required; - vi. obtaining informed consent and data from human subjects in a manner consistent with federal regulations and in accordance with an IRB-approved protocol; - vii. submitting prompt reports of any unanticipated problems involving risks to subjects or others, or non-compliance with federal regulations or determinations of the IRB; and, - viii. maintaining the confidentiality of human subject data as specified in the IRB protocol, and for maintaining records and documentation in accordance with federal regulations and University policies.
+- ii. obtaining IRB approval prior to initiation of any research involving human subjects; - iii. delegation of responsibilities to protocol personnel and for ensuring that responsibilities are delegated to individuals who are qualified and appropriately trained to perform those responsibilities; - iv. oversight of the research study and the protocol/research personnel staff to ensure that the study is conducted in accordance with the IRB-approved protocol, UT Arlington Policies and procedures and all regulatory requirements; - v. obtaining IRB approval via a modification request prior to the implementation of any changes from the approved version of the protocol, and for submitting continuing reviews in a timely manner when required; - vi. obtaining informed consent and data from human subjects in a manner consistent with federal regulations and in accordance with an IRB-approved protocol; - vii. submitting prompt reports of any unanticipated problems involving risks to subjects or others, or non-compliance with federal regulations or determinations of the IRB; and, - viii. maintaining the confidentiality of human subject data as specified in the IRB protocol, and for maintaining records and documentation in accordance with federal regulations and University policies.